vikramrajan28/COMP8240_ADS_PROJECT_GROUP_K/README.md

 ## COMP8240 Application of Data Science : Group K Project

-Reimplementation of the paper titled - "Deep Learning for Hate Speech Detection" (to appear in WWW'17 proceedings).
+Reimplementation of the paper titled - "Deep Learning for Hate Speech Detection"

 By
 * Bhushan Samarth (45818592)